Read This First

 Prompt 1: Political ideologies are unavoidably tied to assumptions about human nature.
 How critical is it to a political ideology that it gets human nature correct?

-The section turns on The Importance of Understanding Human Nature in Political Ideologies, Power and Corruption, and Generosity and Compassion.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep The Importance of Understanding Human Nature in Political Ideologies, Power and Corruption, and Generosity and Compassion in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep The Importance of Understanding Human Nature in Political Ideologies distinct from Power and Corruption.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep The Importance of Understanding Human Nature in Political Ideologies distinct from Power and Corruption.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Power and Corruption